The Dying President: Synopsis

 Ferrell puts some blame on Roosevelt's personal physician from 1933 to 1945, Admiral Ross McIntire, who Bruenn thought was "out of his depth" and made a "gross misdiagnosis" because he was not a heart specialist.
 The medical science behind diagnosing heart attacks was then in its infancy compared with today.
 No blood-pressure readings were apparently taken of Roosevelt until Bruenn took over as his cardiologist, by which point it may have been too late to make a difference.
 Moreover, McIntire actively helped Roosevelt keep his secret from others but also never told him exactly how sick he was.
 Roosevelt may have purposely refrained from asking too many questions about his own condition, so that he himself would not know the full extent of his illness.
 Ferrell calls McIntire's repeated statements that Roosevelt was healthy "remarkably false."
 He also notes that the disappearance of Roosevelt's medical records was suspicious and that McIntire was one of only three people who could unlock the safe at Bethesda Naval Hospital, where they were stored.

 In his conclusion, Ferrell writes that Roosevelt's incapacity may have needlessly prolonged both World War II and the Holocaust, and weakened America's postwar position in Europe, China and Vietnam.
 He also criticizes Roosevelt for his treatment of Truman as "inconsequential," saying that his failure to "inform his successor of anything, military, diplomatic, or administrative" was "an invitation to national calamity."

 Critical response

 Reaction to the book was positive.

 Historian John Lukacs, writing in the Los Angeles Times, called the book "painstaking and exceptionally researched" and "one of the most important, and telling, works" about Roosevelt.
+According to reviewer Dennis Dunn, the book: